digideskio/support-tools/timeseries/quickstart.md

 ## Quickstart guide for using timeseries tool with ftdc

+### Prerequisites

+* The timeseries tool requires Python 2.7.

+* You can install the prequisite packages using the following command:

+    sudo pip install argparse python-dateutil pytz

+* For now, Google Chrome is required.

+* Currently OSX and Linux are supported.

+**NOTE**: this document assumes the new full-time data capture facility in mongod 3.2, which automatically collects serverStatus and other metrics at one-second intervals.
+If you wish to collect similar data using mongod 3.0, or have data that was collected by someone else using mongod 3.0, read the section [Collecting and visualizing timeseries data for mongod 3.0](#user-content-mongod3.0) first.
+The remainder of the description in this document applies to data collected manually under 3.0 as well, with a small modification as described in that section.

 ### Automatic interactive browser/server mode

-**NOTE**: the following description is based on the new full-time data capture facility in mongod 3.2, which automatically collects serverStatus and other metrics at one-second intervals.
-With mongod 3.0 and prior you can manually collect and visualize similar information, as described below in the section [Collecting and visualizing timeseries data for mongod 3.0](#user-content-mongod3.0).

 If you have a copy of a diagnostic.data directory from a mongod, for example from a customer or a test system, the simplest way to view it